 - Studio design brief

 - Required readings (+ see also 'Reading List' for further recommended texts on Canvas)

 - Any other resources necessary to particpate in the studio

 Extensions & Late submissions

-Studio members should regularly check the Studio Canvas Site for updates and clarifications.
+Students should regularly check the Studio Canvas Site for any updates and clarifications.

 Non-Conforming Submissions of Assessment Items

 Submissions that do not meet the specified content, format or other requirements will be penalised through a reduction in the grade.